-As technology grows, so has the concept of personalized learning and adaptive learning systems.
+As Technology grows, so does the concept of personalized learning and adaptive learning systems.
 Technology makes it possible for educators to allow students to adapt their way of learning so that students can thrive individually.
 Technology will enable students to receive support to foster the creation of knowledge, learning, and often real-world application.
 Similarly, adaptive learning technologies are beginning to be implemented in everyday life all across the United States.
 Adaptive learning typically refers to software or online platforms that allow for students to adjust how they are learning to fit individual needs.

 Technology offers the potential to bridge the education gap and increase accessibility.
 However, for this to work, educators must keep pace with technological advancements.
-United Nations Children's Fund (UNICEF) found that teachers require support to keep up with technology.
-Maja Kovačević, UNICEF education officer, states that we are nearing a world of digital pedagogy “which relies entirely on live and direct classroom work, accompanied by the use of the internet and digital technologies in a creative and meaningful way, with the ultimate aim of improving the quality of teaching and learning.”
+United Nations Children's Fund (UNICEF) found that teachers require support to keep up with Technology.
+Maja Kovačević, UNICEF education officer, states that we are nearing a world of digital pedagogy "which relies entirely on live and direct classroom work, accompanied by the use of the internet and digital technologies in a creative and meaningful way, with the ultimate aim of improving the quality of teaching and learning."
 There is no point in ignoring or prohibiting possible resources to improve education for everyone.

 Edited by: Liz Coffman